Operating-Systems-Group/Memory-Allocation-Application/README.md

 In general, as mentioned, the memory blocks available comprise a set of holes of various sizes scattered throughout memory.
 When a process arrives and needs memory, the system searches the set for a hole that is large enough for this process.
 If the hole is too large, it is split into two parts.
 One part is allocated to the arriving process; the other is returned to the set of holes.
 When a process terminates, it releases its block of memory, which is then placed back in the set of holes.
 If the new hole is adjacent to other holes, these adjacent holes are merged to form one larger hole.

-This procedure is a particular instance of the general dynamic storage-allocation problem, which concerns how to satisfy a request of size 𝑛 from a list of free holes.
+The procedure is a particular instance of the general dynamic storage-allocation problem, which concerns how to satisfy a request of size 𝑛 from a list of free holes.
 There are many solutions to this problem.
 The first-fit, best-fit, and worst-fit strategies are the ones most commonly used to select a free hole from the set of available holes.

-First fit.
-Allocate the first hole that is big enough.
+- **First Fit.** Allocate the first hole that is big enough.
 Searching can start either at the beginning of the set of holes or at the location where the previous first-fit search ended.
 We can stop searching as soon as we find a free hole that is large enough.

-Best fit.
-Allocate the smallest hole that is big enough.
+- **Best Fit.** Allocate the smallest hole that is big enough.
 We must search the entire list, unless the list is ordered by size.
 This strategy produces the smallest leftover hole.

-Worst fit.
-Allocate the largest hole.
+- **Worst Fit.** Allocate the largest hole.
 Again, we must search the entire list, unless it is sorted by size.
 This strategy produces the largest leftover hole, which may be more useful than the smaller leftover hole from a best-fit approach.

 Simulations have shown that both first fit and best fit are better than worst fit in terms of decreasing time and storage utilization.
 Neither first fit nor best fit is clearly better than the other in terms of storage utilization, but first fit is generally faster.